Peter Imbert, Baron Imbert: County forces

 In 1976, Imbert left the Met and became Assistant Chief Constable, and later Deputy Chief Constable of Surrey Constabulary.
 In 1979, he became Chief Constable of Thames Valley Police, the youngest Chief Constable in the country at that time.

 During his time at Thames Valley, Imbert allowed the BBC to make Police, a 1982 fly-on-the-wall documentary series about the police at work.
 The opposite of a public relations exercise, Thames Valley and the police in general came under sustained criticism when an episode of the programme showed three detectives interrogating and dismissing a rape victim.
 Shocked at the attitude and behaviour of his officers, and the public reaction, Imbert instigated improvements to the handling of rape cases to Thames Valley which were adopted throughout the country.

 Return to London

 Imbert returned to London in 1985 as Deputy Commissioner, becoming Commissioner in 1987.

-Building on the reforms to the Met implemented by his predecessor, Sir Kenneth Newman, Imbert began his own set of reforms called the PLUS program, aiming to improve the corporate image and quality of service of the Met.
+Building on the reforms to the Met implemented by his predecessor, Sir Kenneth Newman, Imbert began his own set of reforms called the PLUS programme, aiming to improve the corporate image and quality of service of the Met.
 The programme saw the Met renamed from the "Metropolitan Police Force" to the "Metropolitan Police Service", the name it has retained to this day.
 In addition, a Statement of Common Purpose and Values was devised.

 Imbert suffered a heart attack in 1990, and took six months off duty.
 Further illness in 1992 led to his retirement from the police on 31 January 1993.